 The Western Trillium is a protected flower in BC.
-It is illegal to dig up Trillium’s, or pick the flowers in the wild due to the protection act.
-It can be found growing on south and central Vancouver Island, and on the south coast of BC.
+It is illegal to dig up Trillium’s or pick the flowers in the wild due to the protection act.
+It can be found growing on the south and central Vancouver Island, and on the south coast of BC.

-On Vancouver Island the dwarf form of the trillium can be found on the west side of the Vancouver Island.
+On Vancouver Island, the dwarf form of the trillium can be found on the west side of Vancouver Island.
 This rare plant only grows to a mere 10 cm tall.